Discover your policy value in seconds:

 If you’ve been paying for life insurance for years, or even decades, you have built up a valuable asset that can turn into immediate cash if you struggle with long-term care costs.
 Even if costs are for regular medical care, when you sell your life insurance or go through a life insurance settlement, you can use the funds however you choose.

 No one wants to become dependent on others for basic living needs.
-But with an aging population, however, long-term care is quite common.
+But the need for long-term care is very common.
 Even though the financial burden can be significant, long-term care can help keep yourself or a loved one struggling with illness stay comfortable and keep their dignity during one of the biggest challenges of their lives.

 In an ideal world, this type of care would be freely available to anyone who needs it.
 But the reality is that long-term care is expensive.
 Even if you don’t have traditional long-term care insurance, however, life insurance can be a path to comfort in challenging times.